Pozharsky cutlet: Variants

 Various authors describe somewhat different procedures of preparing these cutlets.
 Alexandrova-Ignatieva recommends the use of butter in its solid form for mixing with ground chicken meat.
 In the recipe included in The Book of Tasty and Healthy Food, white bread soaked in milk and heated butter are added to ground chicken meat.
 In general, many authors suggest mixing white bread soaked in milk with the ground meat.
 In some recipes heavy cream is added.
-Some chefs replace butter completely by heavy cream.
+Some chefs replace butter completely with heavy cream.

 For presentation, the meat can be formed on a veal chop bone (for veal cutlets) or a chicken wing bone (for chicken cutlets).

 Semi-processed cutlets

 In the middle of the 20th century, industrially produced, semi-processed ground meat cutlets were introduced in the USSR.
 Colloquially known as Mikoyan cutlets (named after Soviet politician Anastas Mikoyan), these were cheap pork or beef cutlet-shaped patties which resembled American burgers.
-Some varieties bore names of well known Russian restaurant dishes but they had little in common with the original dishes.
+Some varieties bore names of well-known Russian restaurant dishes but they had little in common with the original dishes.
 In particular, a variety of a pork patty was called "Pozharsky cutlet".